Regis Philbin: Who Wants to Be a Millionaire

 During the successful first run of Who Wants to Be a Millionaire, Philbin popularized the monochromatic look in men's formal wear that emphasizes color rather than pattern in ties and dress shirts.
 His look was a suit, shirt and tie coordinated in solid, slightly varying shades of the same, usually dark or muted, color.
 A Van Heusen clothing line based on this look, called Regis, was short-lived.

 When Philbin hosted Who Wants to Be a Millionaire, he used the phrase "Is that your final answer?" whenever he had to confirm a contestant's answer.
 Adopted from the original UK host Chris Tarrant, this became Philbin's catch phrase during his tenure with the show.

 In August 2009, Philbin returned to host a two-week miniseries of new Millionaire episodes celebrating the American primetime show's 10th anniversary.
 The eleven shows (Sunday-to-Thursday twice, plus one extra Sunday) started airing on August 9 on ABC primetime.

 Philbin (along with Steve Harvey and John Henson) were named the 2009–10 guest hosts of the daily Millionaire.
 Philbin's episodes aired November 30 – December 4, 2009, and debuted new rules on the show.

 2007 Neiman Marcus Christmas Book

 In October 2007, Philbin was featured in the 100th anniversary issue of the Neiman Marcus Christmas Book.
 He was a host of the Classical Superstars Fantasy Concert, which included piano virtuoso Lola Astanova with Russia's Kirov Orchestra led by conductor Valery Gergiev.
 The super concert for 500 guests was offered for sale at $1.6 million.

 Awards and honors

-In Morris Park, Bronx, Cruger Avenue between Sagamore Street and Bronxdale Avenue was co-named Regis Philbin Avenue.
+In Van Nest, Bronx, Cruger Avenue between Sagamore Street and Bronxdale Avenue was co-named Regis Philbin Avenue.